dawsons-creek/fx-spec/docs/community/contributing.md

 ## Running Tests

-FxSpec tests itself using its own framework.
+FX.Spec tests itself using its own framework.

 ### Run All Tests